(888) 552-6760 SCHEDULE AN APPOINTMENT

 Watchful waiting, also called observance, is similar to active surveillance, but it involves even fewer check-ins.
 It’s most commonly recommended for older men or those who have other health conditions that need to take priority.

 A radical prostatectomy is a surgical procedure in which the prostate is removed, along with any nearby tissue that contains prostate cancer cells.
 This is a common treatment for localized prostate cancer.
-The da Vinci® Surgical System allows the surgeon to offer this procedure using a minimally invasive approach.
+The da Vinci® Surgical System, a type of robot-assisted surgery, allows the surgeon to perform this procedure using a minimally invasive approach with greater precision.

-There are two options, open or laparoscopic surgery:
+The two options are open or laparoscopic surgery:

 • In an open radical prostatectomy, a surgeon makes a single long incision to remove the prostate.